Shift3/standards-and-practices/best-practices/native/react-native/deployment/ios/README.md

 6. Provide a privacy policy URL

 7. Provide a content rating
-	- Google Play offeres a series of questions that will automatically provide a content rating for you
+	- Google Play offers a series of questions that will automatically provide a content rating for you

 ### Creating an APK